 Myself & Sam, back in 2005!

-My son Sam created his very own page of Sam Stuff back when I started this site, and I've left this as a sort of mini 'time capsule' of how he was back then.
-It's quite nice seeing what made him tick in his childhood!
+My son Sam created his very own page of Sam Stuff back when I started this site.
+I've left this as a sort of mini 'time capsule' of how he was back then, at about the age of 10.
+It's quite nice seeing what made him tick back then - I've left it unedited and untouched!

-I also created a page depicting a photo of him taken for each year of his life (until the age of 14) Gallery - Sam Thru the Years.
+I also created a page depicting a specially-selected photo of him taken for each year of his childhood (until the age of 18) Gallery - Sam Thru the Years.

 As I mentioned, my mother passed away suddenly in Sept 2005 and, by way of a tribute to her, I assembled a photo-biog of her life on here.
 It's in four parts: Mum's Photo-Biog Part 1 (covering the years 1936-64); Mum's Photo-Biog Part 2 (1964-79); Mum's Photo-Biog Part 3 (1980-99); and Mum's Photo-Biog Part 4 which covers 1990 to 2005.
 As I've said, this now makes up the bulk of this site's content.